alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 1. **Player development being credited to the coach.** Since performance at t-1 is used as a proxy for player quality, season-to-season growth is not accurately accounted for as an independent variable, leading to upward bias on the fixed effect.
 In other words, the model could favor coaches with budding superstars, such as Scott Brooks with the Oklahoma City Thunder.
 I foresee two ways of addressing this.
 First is using a weighted average of the prior X seasons, not just t-1, with weights assigned by proximity.
 Second is incorporating posterior seasons in the player variable.

 2. **High Uncertainty for coaches with few observations.** Low observations can be due either to the coach being relatively recent (Nick Nurse) or having had a short career as a head coach.
 For example, both Larry Bird and Danny Ainge moved on to the General Manager positions after just three seasons as head coach.
 It's not surprising, given their promotion, that they both appear in the top 10th percentile of coaches.

+3. **Not taking Playoffs into consideration.** For simplicity and consistency, the analysis is restricted to regular seasons only.

 ### Coverage